What to Expect in our Network (Primary, Specialty and Urgent Care) During COVID-19

 Masks for everyone over 2

-Based on current Centers for Disease Control and Prevention (CDC) guidelines, all parents/caregivers and patients over 2 years old should wear a mask while they are at any CHOP location.
+Based on current Centers for Disease Control and Prevention (CDC) guidelines, all parents/caregivers and patients over 2 years old should wear a mask over their mouths and noses while they are at any CHOP location.
 We will supply non-medical masks or you can bring one from home.
 Please let us know if your child has a hard time wearing a mask.
-Please also watch this video that will help kids understand why their CHOP providers are wearing masks.
+This video can help kids understand why their CHOP providers are wearing masks.

 We try as much as possible to have the exam room ready for you so you can go directly to it without sitting in the waiting room.